Unidata/nexus-IaC/terraform/README.md

-# Orchestrating Jetstream resources using Terraform
+# Provisioning Jetstream resources using Terraform

 We aim to describe the entirety of the infrastructure as code, and provision that infrastructure with [Terraform]( https://www.terraform.io/).

 ## OpenStack

 Jetstream runs atop the [OpenStack cloud operating system](https://www.openstack.org/software/).
-To orchestrate resources with Terraform, we'll need to interact with the system at the OpenStack level, not the Atmosphere level.
+To provision resources with Terraform, we'll need to interact with the system at the OpenStack level, not the Atmosphere level.

 ### Authentication